csstools/postcss-plugins/sites/postcss-preset-env/blog/postcss-bundler.md

 ### imports of node modules

 Importing npm packages is not a standard feature and we decided not to add magic for it.
-Instead we added an explicit and expressive API to reference packages found in `node_modules` directories.
+Instead, we added an explicit and expressive API to reference packages found in `node_modules` directories.

 ```css
 @import url("node_modules:open-props/red");